 The cheapest models have no protective padding and are more suitable for transporting equipment in the car.
 Padded bags are advisable for flights, as checked baggage can otherwise be easily damaged when loading and unloading the aircraft and on the baggage carousel.
 Padded ski bags are also available in a small version with simple padding for one pair of skis.
 These are usually carried over the shoulder.
 The larger ski bags with double padding hold up to four pairs of skis, offer a little more space and usually have wheels so that they can be transported more easily.

-Optimum packing requires a little skill
+Ideal packing requires a little skill

 The packing process varies slightly depending on the bag, but there are a few helpful tips.
 The skis should always be packed first.
 If you are taking a second pair of skis with you, place them on edge to the first pair on the two outer walls of the bag so that the underside of the skis is directly on the bag wall.
 This saves space and the skis are not directly on top of each other and are therefore better protected.
-Depending on the skis and the bag, you may have to try out a little until you find the ideal position.
+Depending on the skis and the bag, you may have to try out a few positions until you find the ideal one.
 With larger bags, there is more space for more pairs of skis in the bottom of the bag and on the sides.

-Utilise storage space efficiently
+Utilising storage space efficiently

-If you don’t want to check in another suitcase, you can pack minimally and use packing cubes or vacuum bags.
+If you don’t want to check-in another suitcase, you can pack minimally and use packing cubes or vacuum bags.
 These compress the large volume of clothing into a very small space and are therefore very effective and space-saving.
 They also help you to organise your clothes neatly and are very light, so there is hardly any extra weight.

 The exact packing method also depends a little on the bag model.
 Some bags have separate compartments for ski boots, for example, while others have compression straps that compress the volume and thus save even more space.